syssi/esphome-jk-bms/components/jk_rs485_bms/README.md

 ## VALIDATE CODE + UPLOAD + LAUNCH + VIEW LOGS:

 # Validate the configuration, create a binary, upload it, and start logs
-esphome run esp32-example-jkpb-rs485_1master_1slave.yaml
+esphome run esp32-S3-example-jkpb-rs485_0master_2slaves.yaml

-(previous example has 1 MASTER at address 0x00 and 1 SLAVE at address 0x01).
-There is another example with 6 slaves.
+(previous example has 2 SLAVES at address 0x01 and at address 0x02).

 ## Known issues